djevans071/Rebalancing-Citibike/README.md

 ## Particular Station Pattern
 ![](images/slide09.png)

 If we zoom in on one station (W 42nd St & 8th Ave), we can see a similar pattern on weekdays.
 The blue line shows how many bike are available as a fraction of total docks.
-We see that in the morning there are a lot of bikes, but at a certain time, people start checking them out until the station is nearly depleted.
+In the morning there are a lot of bikes, but at a certain time, people start checking them out until the station is nearly depleted.
 Then in the afternoon, the availability increases again as commuters start returning bikes and fill up the station.

 So why don't we just use bike availablity to make our predictions?
 Because bike availability by itself does not take into account the variabilty of station sizes and how quickly people check out and return bikes, which are the real indicators of bike demand.
 The flow is negative if bikes are leaving the station and positive if bikes are entering a station.
 (What we have essentially is a first derivative of bike availability)